manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-11-13-sidekiq-on-heroku-with-redistogo-nano.markdown

 published: true
 ---

-[{% img right /images/posts/redis.png 200 200 Yeoman %}](/blog/2012/06/22/integrate-travis-ci-into-grunt/) As a followup of my previous post I want to explain how to get Sidekiq to work on Heroku with a RedisToGo Nano instance.
+[{% img right /images/posts/redis.png 200 200 Yeoman %}](/blog/2012/06/22/integrate-travis-ci-into-grunt/) As a follow-up of [my previous post]() I want to explain how to get Sidekiq to work on Heroku with a Redis To Go Nano instance.

 Because the Nano instance has some connection limitation you have to make some config changes so you won't get `Error fetching message: ERR max number of clients reached` error messages.